Discover the Science Behind Thermo Bamboo

 Deep Carbon and Light Carbon products look different in color, and their production processes vary.

-4. Resin Application
+4. Resin Impregnation

 Resin application